 Keynote speaker category: Environment.
 Keynote speaker topics: Future of our forests and planet, Conservation, Key issues facing the protection and restoration of wilderness and wild areas.
+Climate Change.

 Voices on Forests with Cyril Kormos Cyril Kormos from the WILD Foundation shares his voice on why primary forests are of vital importance to the world.